Nick Perera

-Nicolas Charles Perera (born June 5, 1986) is a Spanish-born American professional soccer player, coach, and executive.
-He is the current head coach of the Tacoma Stars USL League Two team, captain of the United States Men's National Beach Soccer Team and plays for the Tacoma Stars in the Major Arena Soccer League (MASL).
+Nicolas Charles Perera (born June 5, 1986) is an American professional soccer player, coach, and executive.
+He is the head coach of the Tacoma Stars USL League Two team, captain of the United States Men's National Beach Soccer Team and plays for the Tacoma Stars in the Major Arena Soccer League (MASL).
 Perera previously served as head coach of the Tacoma Stars from 2018 to 2021 and was the general manager of OL Reign in the National Women's Soccer League (NWSL) from 2022 to 2023.

 Early life and education

 Perera was born on 5 June 1986 in Madrid, Spain, to Spanish father Prudencio and American mother Dione; he spent most of his childhood in Belgium.
 Perera speaks six languages: English, Spanish, French, Dutch, Italian, and Portuguese.

 Perera and the 2006 UCSB Gauchos soccer team honored at the White House.

 Perera played youth soccer in Belgium with club team K.N.S.
 Tervuren and his high school team European School of Brussels.
 He walked on to the UC Santa Barbara Gauchos men's soccer team in 2005 after receiving a recommendation from his mother.

 I asked my mom where would be a good place to go to college, and she said Santa Barbara sounded like a fun place.
 Junior year of high school I came to visit the campus and I fell in love with Santa Barbara.